tubededentifrice/symlinkerr/README.md

 Docker is the recommended way to go.
 Mount a persistent storage at /config (where your config and database will be stored).
 Mount the directories you want to watch/rewrite and the symlink target.
+The app will be in /app and you can run command manually from there.
+The entrypoint is the watcher, so it will be running in a loop.
+Config is reloaded at each run, without restarting the container.

 **It's very important the symlink target paths are the same accross all your containers, and even host!**
 If not, you'll end with dead symlinks.
 The target of the symlinks also needs to be mounted on all containers that needs to access the content of the files.

 ### Bare metal

-The default config file will be location in the current directory, as `config.yml`.
+The default config file will be `config.yml` in the current directory (override with `-c /path/to/config.yml`).
 If the file doesn't exist, the first run will create it.
 Or do it yourself by copying `config_default.yml` and changing settings beforehand.
-The default config runs in a `dry-run`, so won't actually be doing anything, but put the database in `/config/symlinkerr.sqlite`, so you'll most probably want to change that.
+The default config runs in a `dry-run`, so won't actually be doing anything, and put the database in `/config/symlinkerr.sqlite`, so you'll most probably want to change that as well.

 ## Contributing